Skip to content

 The city bus: cheap, slow, 300 AMD

-There is a public bus between Zvartnots and central Yerevan, and it is gloriously cheap: a flat 300 AMD (well under a dollar), the same as any city ride, paid in cash to the driver.
+There is a public bus between Zvartnots and central Yerevan, and it is gloriously cheap: 300 AMD, well under a dollar, paid in cash to the driver.
 The downside is that it’s slower and less frequent than a taxi, and it drops you at a fixed point in town - Amiryan Street, near Republic Square, via Mashtots Avenue - not at your hotel door.
 Reckon on around 30 minutes in normal traffic.

 Who’s it for?
 Solo travellers and light packers watching the budget, arriving in daylight, who don’t mind a wait and a short walk or a cheap onward hop at the other end.
 If that’s you, 300 AMD to the middle of town is unbeatable.
 With luggage, a group, or a late-night arrival, the maths quickly tips toward a car.